Guide

 Required members for Receiver:

-• The type receiver_concept is an alias for receiver_tag or a type derived thereof`.
+receiver_conceptis an alias forreceiver_tagor a type derived thereof`. -

 Typical members for Receiver: